wazo-platform/wazo-doc/source/api_sdk/rest_api/quickstart.rst

 .. note:: Be aware that this token will expire, and that you will need to get a new one when that
           happens.
 You can take a look at https://auth.wazo.community for an easier manual token generation process.
-Note that the ``auth.wazo.community`` server will never know the tokens that you generate, you browser will ask your XiVO directly.
+Note that the ``auth.wazo.community`` server will never know the tokens that you generate, you browser will ask your Wazo directly.

 .. warning:: Also, note that this authentication token gives **all permissions** to anyone who knows
              it.
 Same goes for the account password we created earlier.
 Remember to delete this